Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 In order to assign built-in policies or policy sets, you need to create policy assignment files.
 The first step is to create a `policy_assignments` subdirectory within `/lib`.

->**NOTE**: Creating a `policy_assignments` subdirectory within `\lib` is a recommendation only.
+> **NOTE:** Creating a `policy_assignments` subdirectory within `\lib` is a recommendation only.
 If you prefer not to create one or to call it something else, the custom policies will still work.

 You will then need to create a file named `policy_assignment_not_allowed_resource_types.json` within the `policy_assignments` directory.
 Copy the below code in to the file and save it.

->**NOTE**: The full file name is not important but it does need to meet the naming conventions detailed [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions#working-with-archetype-definitions-and-the-custom-library)
+> **NOTE:** The full file name is not important but it does need to meet the naming conventions detailed [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions#working-with-archetype-definitions-and-the-custom-library)

 To assign the correct policy, we need to provide the appropriate value for `policyDefinitionID` within our assignment file.
 You can retrieve the PolicyDefinitionID for your policy either through the Azure Portal, [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.resources/get-azpolicydefinition?view=azps-7.3.0) or the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/policy/definition?view=azure-cli-latest)